civicnet/strop/README.md

 console.log(`${ greet(person) }`);
 ```

-The file must contain a bare template, i.e. without the opening and closing `` ` ``;
+The file must contain a bare template, i.e. without the opening and closing `` ` ``.
 An error will be thrown if the file is not found or can't be parsed.

 **Security note: Do not load untrusted templates.**

-Loading a file returns a function which should be called with object arguments to provide context, i.e. the template will search their properties for any referenced values.
-The arguments are searched in the order they are passed; an error will be thrown if a required value is not found.
+Loading a file returns a function which should be called with object arguments; the template will search their properties for any referenced values.
+The arguments are searched in the order they are passed.
+An error will be thrown if a required value is not found as a property in any of the arguments.

 ## Customizing tags

-The removable [indentation characters] can be changed, interpolation can be customized using [rules and types], and the overall behaviour can be altered by overriding tags' [methods].
+The adjustable [indentation characters] can be changed, interpolation can be customized using [rules and types], and the overall behaviour can be altered by overriding tags' [methods].

 ### Indentation characters

-The indentation characters that a tag may remove are located in its `indent` property string; the default value of `'\t '` enables tags to remove tabs and spaces.
+The indentation characters that a tag may adjust are located in its `indent` property string; the default value of `'\t '` enables tags to remove tabs and spaces.

-An example:
+The property can be changed:

 ```javascript
 const custom = new StrOP('Custom indentation');